liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 total speedup, so that candidate was reverted.
 The next meaningful candidate must target pressure-update stencil arithmetic or slice-copy behavior itself;
 simple view-hoisting is not enough.

+The pressure-update expression-variant benchmark also failed to find a useful Python/TorchScript rewrite. `explicit_div` was exactly equivalent but reached only `1.017x` total speedup; `split_div` and `addcmul` were slower.
+This closes the current production `acoustic_kernels.py` micro-optimization line.
+Further meaningful acoustic propagator speed work likely requires a lower-level fused stencil implementation or a separate boundary-saving research path, not more expression rearrangement in Python.
 ```